lghtr35/audit-microservice/README.md

 docker compose up
 ```
 It will build and deploy the project in a docker container.
+You can edit the ```docker-compose.yaml``` for different environment variables and configuration.

-Http server, Kafka and MongoDB will intialize in container.
-Http server has a example event producer built in.
-So, at the start it will fire up 8 example events to kafka and save to db.
+After running the command Http server, Kafka and MongoDB will intialize in container.

 There is an swagger endpoint on the server.
 You can connect to it using ```http://localhost:8080/swagger/index.html```